sebach1/coding-challenge/microservices/README.md

 ## TODOs

-If having a lil more of time, is prior to:
+If having more time, it is important to:
- - Perform tests (using pb/pb<pkg>test mocks when relying in a gRPC svc)
+ - Perform tests (using pb/pb<pkg>test mocks as long as relying in a gRPC svc)
  - Isolate people svc from films one if wanted
- - Add /movies/:slug route with the movie detail
+ - Add /movies/:slug route serving the movie's detail
  - Add real-time updates on frontend using the gRPC bidirectional streaming over HTTP/2